 Thank you for your interest in a farm apprenticeship at Hawthorne Valley Farm.
-We are now accepting applications for the 2019 season.
-In order to apply for a farm apprenticeship, please first read the Apprentice Handbook, and then complete our Farm Apprenticeship Application.
+We are currently accepting applications for both whole farm and vegetable apprenticeships for 2020.

 Whole Farm Apprenticeship (February-Thanksgiving)

 Whole Farm Apprentices rotate through all areas of the farm, working with the Field Vegetables (15 acres), milking herd, and livestock operation.
 Splitting time between the two areas allows our apprentices to build a solid foundation in our diverse farm operations, and work within the whole biodynamic farm organism.
 Throughout the week, whole farm apprentices will work throughout the various operations to understand the daily and season rhythms of the farm.
 Focus of this apprenticeship includes Biodynamics, Milking, Pastured Livestock Management, tractor operation, vegetable production in fields and greenhouses, and community supported agriculture.